sergiodxa/remix-utils/README.md

 ### CSRF

-The CSRF related functions let you implement a CSRF protection on your application.
+The CSRF related functions let you implement CSRF protection on your application.

 This part of Remix Utils needs packages from `remix-utils/server` and `remix-utils/react` to work.

 #### Generate the authenticity token

-In the server, we need to add to our `root` componet the following
+In the server, we need to add to our `root` component the following.

 ```ts
 import type { LoaderFunction } from "remix";